Shakuray/dotfiles/readme.md

 `gpversion` is a gp version manager.
 See `gpversion help` for more info.

 `gpapiconfig` is a gpapi config swapper.
 See `gpapiconfig help` for more info.

+`sphapiconfig` is a Sphere api config swapper.
+See `sphapiconfig help` for more info.

 `dockermachine` is a ssh office dockermachine shortcut